 Edge AI will play a crucial role in advancing diagnostic capabilities.
 By deploying AI models directly at the edge, healthcare providers can perform complex analyses on-site, leading to quicker and more accurate diagnoses without relying on centralized cloud resources.

 Edge computing will continue to evolve telemedicine by enabling more immersive and interactive remote healthcare experiences.
-Technologies such as augmented reality (AR) and virtual reality (VR) will be integrated with edge computing to provide enhanced diagnostic and therapeutic services remotely.
+Augmented reality (AR) and virtual reality (VR) will be integrated with edge computing to provide enhanced diagnostic and therapeutic services remotely.

 As the healthcare industry places greater emphasis on sustainability, edge computing solutions will evolve to become more energy-efficient.
 Innovations in low-power computing and sustainable infrastructure will ensure that edge computing contributes to environmentally responsible healthcare practices.